-Tufts University undergraduates can pursue a major in Civic Studies—believed to be the first academic program of its kind in the world.
-Students take a foundational introductory course and can then choose from a variety of classes, across multiple fields, that focus on critical reflection, ethical thinking, and action for social change, within and between societies
+Tufts’ Civic Studies major is the first academic program of its kind in the world.
+Students focus on critical reflection, ethical thinking, and action for social change – within and between societies.

 Program for Public HumanitiesTisch College supports this field and movement of collaborative practices like historical inquiry, recovery, which uses narrative and artistic expression to produce civically minded, creative, and just mutual engagements.